naninovel/docs/docs/api/index.md

 ; Given a custom `Calendar` UI, the following command will hide it.
 @hideUI Calendar

-; Hide the entire UI, won't allow user to re-show it
+; Hide the entire UI, won't allow user to re-show it.
 @hideUI
 ...
-; Make the UI visible again
+; Make the UI visible again.
 @showUI

-; Hide the entire UI, but allow the user to toggle it back
+; Hide the entire UI, but allow the user to toggle it back.
 @hideUI allowToggle:true

 ; Simultaneously hide built-in `TipsUI` and custom `Calendar` UIs.